Sally Shin

 Marketing | Consumer Behavior | Yale School of Management

-I am a PhD student at the Yale School of Management.
+I am a PhD student in Behavioral Marketing at the Yale School of Management.

 RESEARCH